Nissan Cima: Second generation (Y32; 1991)

 Following the Y32 Cedric/Gloria's June 1991 launch, the Cima was redesigned and introduced in August 1991.
-The car is simply known as the Cima, and remained the flagship offering at Nissan Prince Store locations alongside the Skyline and Gloria.
+The car is simply known as the Cima, and was a premium trim package at Nissan Prince Store locations alongside the Skyline, Gloria and Infiniti Q45.
 Later in the year, Toyota launched the independent Crown Majesta competing with the sport-oriented trim levels.
-The collapse of the Japanese asset price bubble resulted in lower sales for either car, compared to Nissan's previous Y31 model and Toyota's S130 model Crown Royal Saloon G.
+The collapse of the Japanese asset price bubble resulted in lower sales for either car, compared to Nissan's previous Y31 model.
+The Cima also competed for sales in this elevated luxury segment with the Toyota Aristo.